What we teach.

 Read behaviour accurately under pressure.

-Three streams of research underpin this course: nonverbal communication, behavioural sequence analysis, and deception science.
-Every skill taught is traceable to peer-reviewed evidence - no proprietary “body language” systems or pop-psychology shortcuts.
+Three streams of research underpin this course: non-verbal behaviour, behavioural sequence analysis, and the science of credibility assessment.
+Every skill taught is traceable to peer-reviewed evidence.
+No proprietary "body language" systems, no pop-psychology shortcuts.

-Participants learn to observe behaviour systematically, assess credibility against a structured framework, and identify deception indicators - in real time, under pressure, and with the discipline to distinguish what the evidence supports from what it does not.
+Participants learn to observe behaviour systematically, assess credibility against a structured framework, and identify behavioural inconsistency in real time, under pressure, with the discipline to distinguish what the evidence supports from what it does not.

-• A structured observational framework applicable in interviews, meetings, and field settings
+- A structured observational framework you can apply in interviews, meetings, and field settings

-• The ability to detect behavioural deviations from a person’s established baseline
+- The ability to identify behavioural deviations from a person's established baseline

-• A clear understanding of what deception research actually supports - and what it does not
+- A clear understanding of what the research actually supports, and what it does not

-Delivered in-person, blended, or as an extended practitioner programmeme.
-Case studies and scenarios are replaced to match your sector.
-Duration is scaled to your team’s needs and operational context.
+Delivered in-person, blended, or as an extended practitioner programme.
+Case studies and scenarios are rebuilt to match your sector.
+Duration is scaled to your team's needs and operational context.

 Emotional Intelligence Under Pressure